psheehan88/Patrick-Sheehan-Sample-Projects/QualityPort System/README.md

-# QCM Mobile & QualityPort System
+# QualityPort System

-The **QCM Mobile and QualityPort system** is an enterprise platform built to support **global quality control and manufacturing operations**.
+The **QualityPort system** is an enterprise platform built to support **global quality control and manufacturing operations**.
 It enables inspectors, managers, and clients to track defects, analyze trends, and generate actionable insights in real time across multiple factories and product lines.

 ---